What does GCSE Spanish involve?

 Current and future study and employment

 You’ll need to understand and provide information and opinions on any of these themes.
-Progress with Lawless Spanish's reading and listening comprehensions cover many of these topics so are worth including in your GCSE Spanish revision.
+Progress with Lawless Spanish's reading and listening comprehension exercises cover many of these topics so are worth including in your GCSE Spanish revision.

 GCSE Spanish Listening